HydroPML/PCNO/README.md

 </div>

-# PCNO
-# DiffPCNO
-# PCNO-Refiner
+# ​📥​ Download
 ## Training data
-The datasets for the KSE, Kolmogorov flow, and atmospheric modeling are available via the Zenodo repository at https://doi.org/10.5281/zenodo.17410273.
-The datasets for the flood forecasting are available at https://doi.org/10.5281/zenodo.14017092.
+- The datasets for the KSE, Kolmogorov flow, and atmospheric modeling are available via the [Zenodo repository](https://doi.org/10.5281/zenodo.17410273).
+- The datasets for the flood forecasting are available at the [Zenodo repository](https://doi.org/10.5281/zenodo.14017092).
+## Model weights
+You can download the model weights for PCNO, DiffPCNO, and PCNO-Refiner from